johi/slim4-api-skeleton/README.md

 The skeleton was developed using docker engine 19.03.5, one should use a compatible version to run it.

 ## installation
-Clone the repo and bring up the docker instances by issueing the following commands:
+Clone the repo and bring up the docker instances by issuing the following commands:

     git clone git@github.com:johi/slim4-api-skeleton.git
     cd slim4-api-skeleton
-    docker network create demo
-    docker-compose run composer install

-Before bringing up the goodness, please create a .env file with the following contents:
+Before running the application, please create a .env file with the following contents:

     DOCKER=1
     DB_DRIVER=pgsql